irina-l/redmine_issue_template/test2.md

     * Change you current directory to your Redmine root directory:

             cd {REDMINE_ROOT}

-      Copy the plugin from GitHub using the following commands:
+      Copy the plugin from GitHub using the following command:

-            git clone git://github.com/nodecarter/redmine_attach_by_url.git plugins/redmine_attach_by_url
+            git clone https://github.com/Undev/redmine_open_links_in_new_window.git plugins/redmine_open_links_in_new_window

-2. Run the following command to install the delayed_job gem:

-        bundle install

-3. This plugin requires a migration.
-Run the following command to upgrade your database (make a database backup before):

-        rake redmine:plugins:migrate RAILS_ENV=production

-3. Restart Redmine.
+2. Restart Redmine.
-4. Start the delayed_job worker gem:

-        bundle exec rake jobs:work RAILS_ENV=production

 Now you should be able to see the plugin in **Administration > Plugins**.

 ## Usage

+This plugin does not require any additional actions or configuration.